plone/plone.restapi/docs/source/tusupload.rst

 ..  http:example:: curl httpie python-requests
     :request: _json/tusupload_post.req

-The server will return a temporary upload URL in the location header of the response.
-The file can then be uploaded to that URL.
-The HTTP body contains the actual file content:
+The server will return a temporary upload URL in the location header of the response:

 .. literalinclude:: _json/tusupload_post.resp
    :language: http

+The file can then be uploaded in the next step to that temporary URL.

 Uploading a File